truenas/documentation/content/SCALE/SCALEUIReference/Storage/StorageDashboardScreen.md

 {{< trueimage src="/images/SCALE/22.12/ImportPoolScreen.png" alt="Import Pool Screen" id="13: Import Pool Screen" >}}

 Select a pool from the **Pool** dropdown list.
-These are pools that TrueNAS detects as present on the system but that are not yet connected in TrueNAS.
+These are pools that TrueNAS detects as present on the system but not yet connected in TrueNAS.

 **Import** starts the process to connect the pool in TrueNAS and bring it into SCALE.
 Import also reconnects pools after users reinstall or upgrade their TrueNAS system.